liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/02-creating-forums-with-message-boards.markdown

 ![Figure 3: Categories help you organize threads so users can find topical threads that interest them.](../../../images/message-boards-home.png)

-@product_name@'s Message Boards supports two different mechanisms for sending email notifications: user subscriptions and mailing lists.
+@product@'s Message Boards supports two different mechanisms for sending email notifications: user subscriptions and mailing lists.
 Let's discuss user subscriptions first and then mailing lists.

 ## User Subscriptions and Mailing Lists [](id=user-subscriptions-and-mailing-lists)

-The first mechanism @product_name@ uses for sending email notifications is user subscriptions.
+The first mechanism @product@ uses for sending email notifications is user subscriptions.
 Users can subscribe to particular categories and threads.
 Liferay uses the message board's configured *Email From* address to send email notifications to subscribed users, whenever a new post is created or an existing post is updated.
 Liferay can import email replies to message board notifications directly into the message board.
 This is a very useful feature since it allows users to interact on the message board via email, without needing to log in to
-@product_name@ and view the message board page directly.
+@product@ and view the message board page directly.
 This feature is, however, disabled by default.
 To enable it, add the following line to your `portal-ext.properties` file: